arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * Why it is often said that the introduction of `null` is a "Billion dollar mistake"?
 Would you discuss the techniques to avoid it, such as the Null Object Pattern introduced by the GOF book, or Option types?
 * Why is Composition often better than Inheritance?
 * What is an Anti-corruption Layer?
-* Could you write a Thread-Safe Singleton class?
+* Singleton is a design pattern that restricts the instantiation of a class to one single object.
+Writing a Thread-Safe Singleton class is not so obvious.
+Would you try?
 * The ability to change implementation without affecting clients is called Data Abstraction.
 Produce and example violating this property, then fix it.
 * Write a snippet of code violating the Don't Repeat Yourself (DRY) principle.
 Then, fix it.
 * How would you deal with Dependency Hell?